Austin Development Services

 Optional: How to schedule an on-site Pre-plan Submittal Consultation

 If your work impacts regulated trees, you can request a paid Pre-plan Submittal Consultation.
-The fee for this service is $333.46 for residential customers.
+View the Tree Review & Inspection Fee Schedule (PDF) for the Tree Pre-Development Consultation fee.
 In this consultation, staff will review codes and rules, indicate which trees need to be preserved or mitigated, and discuss any variances.
 Please note only the property's registered owner/owner's agent may request a Pre-plan Submittal Consultation.

 Follow the steps in the Apply for your permit(s) section to request a Pre-plan Submittal Consultation through the Austin Build + Connect (AB+C) Portal